Level 5 Drywall Finish, What You Need to Know

 After the wall has completely dried, which might take an hour or two, go over it with your pole sander using 220-grit sandpaper until you have a uniform surface.

-Level 5 Drywall Cost
+Estimating Level 5 Drywall Cost

-You might be wondering how much more a level 5 finish costs from a level 4.
+You might be wondering how much more a level 5 finish costs than a level 4.
 Because it’s a premium finish, there’s also a premium price to pay.
-A level 5 finish can cost $2.00 to $4.00 per square foot, depending on the labor rate.

 Is a Level 5 Finish Worth the Price?